A posteriori superlinear convergence bounds for block conjugate gradient: A posteriori models for block CG

 \end{lemma}

-Using Lemma \ref{lem:block_poly_1}, the expression (\ref{eq:bcg_pol_21}) is rewritten as a weighted sum with the eigenvalues as arguments.
-The procedure introduced in the following lemma (adapted from one presented in \cite[Ch.~4, expression (4.7)]{mdKent89}) is important to understand the next theorems.
+Using Lemma \ref{lem:block_poly_1}, we can write the norm of the block residual (\ref{eq:bcg_pol_21}) in terms of polynomials evaluated at the eigenvalues of the matrix, as shown in the following lemma (adapted from \cite[Ch.~4, expression (4.7)]{mdKent89}), and it will be used in the theorems that follow.